 The EA was not gifted.Workers forced it.

-The 2024–2025 Enterprise Agreement campaign was driven by Grill’d workers and backed primarily by the United Workers Union: on the shop floor, in strike action, and in the Fair Work Commission.
+The 2024–2025 Enterprise Agreement campaign was driven by Grill’d workers through shop-floor organising, strike action, and formal industrial pressure.

 What happened

-A campaign built by workers, carried by UWU pressure.
+A campaign built by workers, carried by formal pressure.

 Grill’d workers pushed for a better deal through conversations, store organising, public pressure, and strike action.
-The formal industrial and legal fight was led primarily by the United Workers Union, including the Fair Work Commission challenge that forced Grill’d to address serious problems with the proposed Agreement.
+Formal industrial and legal pressure, including the Fair Work Commission challenge, forced Grill’d to address serious problems with the proposed Agreement.

 GWU’s role was to help explain the campaign, support workers, amplify the fight, and turn complicated EA issues into plain language.
-But the formal bargaining, strike leadership, and Commission work sat overwhelmingly with UWU and UWU members.
+GWU did that as an independent worker-run campaign, not as part of UWU.

 Grill’d workers at Flinders Lane